 The Silhouette’s Cameo 3 was a major rival of the Cricut Explore Air 2 until the new Cameo 4 was released.
 An upgrade from the Cameo 2, the cheaper price than the 4 makes up for the fact that it’s not quite as powerful.
 If you like the Sillhouette models, you will not be disappointed!

-FOr this model eBay is your best bet to find a good deal.
+For this model Amazon is your best bet to find a good deal.
 Most top retailers only carry the more recent Cameo 4 model, but you won’t find the prices you will second-hand!

 6. Sizzix Big Shot